Beat-k/BEA/README.md

 The old world moved hardware to solve problems.
 BEATEK moves intelligence instead.
-E-Motion is not just emotional motion — it is software motion replacing physical motion.
-The digital eye that gives AI better focus.
 ```

 ---

 ## Execution Phases

-BEA_Aura_CSE_OS is a platform that evolves.
-Launch order matters.

 ```
 PHASE 1A — Fastest traction: